OpenTreeOfLife/germinator/new_synthetic_tree.md

 **Files for downloads**

-Using propinquity output, create two tarballs for inclusion on the release page:

 Create a version-specific subdirectory of the `files.opentreeoflife.org/synthesis` directory `opentree{#}` on the `files.opentreeoflife.org` server.
-Then, copy the tarballs there:
+Then, copy the two tarballs there, e.g.:

     scp -p opentree6.0_*.tar.gz files.opentreeoflife.org:files.opentreeoflife.org/synthesis/opentree6.0/